 At the same time, in no small part due to school desegregation, the neighborhood around John Mac was becoming nearly all Black.
 It was at the center of a brass band revival instigated by a cohort of young musicians from the Fairview Baptist Church Band, including Torregano on clarinet.
 John Mac’s marching band produced drummers and horn players that filled the ranks of young brass bands.
 Alumni included Rickey and Dwayne Paulin, sons of traditional jazz patriarch Ernest “Doc” Paulin, and trumpeter James Andrews, who was already fronting his own band as a teenager—he’d become a leader in the brass band community in the 90s (and mentor to his brother Troy Andrews, better known as Trombone Shorty.)

 Torregano, while continuing to gig in brass bands, returned to John Mac as band director in 1987, modeling himself after his former teacher at Bell Junior High School, Donald Richardson.
-Torregano groomed a new generation of brass band musicians here, including trombonists Tyrus Chapman and Gregory Veals, and Derrick Tabb, who’d win a Grammy as the snare drummer in the Rebirth Brass Band (and be recognized as a CNN Hero for founding of the Roots of Music, an after-school marching band program in the Donald Richardson mold).
+Torregano groomed a new generation of brass band musicians here, including trombonists Tyrus Chapman and Gregory Veals, and Derrick Tabb, who’d win a Grammy as the snare drummer in the Rebirth Brass Band.
 Jeffrey Herbert, who played trombone in the Pin Stripe Brass Band, took over as band director in the mid-90s.

 Some notable hip hop artists emerged from John Mac, too.
 In the 1980s a group of students used to rap in the boys’ bathroom at lunchtime, where they could beat on a hollow spot in the wall to get a deep bass sound.
 One day Rick Bickham jumped in the circle with a freestyle that started him on path to rapping as Ricky B. In 1994 he recorded two New Orleans classics, “Shake It Fo Ya Hood” and “Yall Holla.”
 His style fused brass band elements with bounce, the city’s signature hip hop sound—in 1995 he cut “Let’s Go Gitt’em” with members of the John Mac marching band.